MicrosoftDocs/visualstudio-docs/docs/containers/edit-and-refresh.md

 Visual Studio provides a consistent way to develop in a Docker container and validate your application locally.
 You don't have to restart the container each time you make a code change.

 This article illustrates how to use Visual Studio to start an ASP.NET Core web app in a local Docker container, make changes, and then refresh the browser to see the changes.
-This article also shows you how to set breakpoints for debugging for ASP.NET Core and .NET Framework console apps.
+This article also shows you how to set breakpoints for debugging for containerized ASP.NET Core web apps and .NET Framework console apps.

 ## Prerequisites